Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourcing.md

 ### Analysis

 Your business intelligence department asks you to provide a more analysis-friendly representation of the leads data.

-For their current research, they want to get the number of follow-up calls scheduled for different leads.
+For their current research,
+They want to get the number of follow-up calls scheduled for different leads.

-Later they will filter the converted and closed leads data and use the model to optimize the sales process.
+Later they will filter the converted and closed leads data,
+And use the model to optimize the sales process.

 Let’s project the data they are asking for:

 ```cs